 - Private Equity and Venture Capital Transactions (JD 931)

-- Transaction Simulation 1: Sale of a Family Business and Related Real Estate (JD 772)
+- Transaction Simulation: Sale of a Family Business and Related Real Estate (JD 772)

-- Transaction Simulation 2: Auction and Sale of a Private Company (JD 773)
+- Transaction Simulation: Auction and Sale of a Private Company (JD 773)

 *Note: The Transactional Practice, Analytical and Problem-Solving Skills courses are open to all 2Ls and 3Ls, but students in the Transactional Practice Concentration will generally have priority with respect to a Transaction Simulation course that they rank at or near the top of their course selections.
-Also, no student, whether or not in the Transactional Practice Concentration, may take more than one Transaction Simulation course during the student’s time at BU Law.
+Also, no student, whether or not in the Transactional Practice Concentration, may take more than one Transaction Simulation course during the student’s time at BU Law, and LL.M. students are generally eligible only for the International Business Collaboration Transaction Simulation.
 Subject to the foregoing, the Transactional Practice, Analytical and Problem-Solving Skills courses, and other courses in the Transactional Practice Concentration, are generally open to LL.M. candidates, except that Contract Drafting is offered in separate sections in the spring semester exclusively for LL.M. students.

 J.D. candidates receiving a 3.5 grade point average in courses that satisfy the above requirements will be certified as earning honors in the concentration.
 Please note that, consistent with our Academic Regulations, only BU Law courses will be included when calculating the law school grade point average and when determining if the student has attained a 3.5 average.
 All BU Law courses and seminars taken that could be applied toward the concentration will be included in determining honors, unless, by the end of the applicable add/drop period, a student designates in writing that he/she does not want a course/seminar taken that semester to count towards the concentration.
 This "opt-out" provision does not apply to courses/seminars that are required for the concentration.
 Also, all BU Law courses taken that could be applied to the concentration will be factored in when determining honors.